Add groups to organize users and devices

 Assigned groups - Manually add users or devices into a static group.

-Dynamic groups (Requires Azure AD Premium) - Automatically add users or devices to user groups or device groups based on an expression you create.
+Dynamic groups (Requires Microsoft Entra ID P1 or P2) - Automatically add users or devices to user groups or device groups based on an expression you create.

 For example, when a user is added with the manager title, the user is automatically added to an All managers users group.
 Or, when a device has the iOS/iPadOS device OS type, the device is automatically added to an All iOS/iPadOS devices devices group.